top of page

 • 3 min read

-This oversight is one of the biggest hidden risks in notarization—and it almost always comes from relying on one individual notary with no backup.
+This oversight is one of the biggest hidden risks in notarization—and it almost always comes from relying on a single individual with no backup.

 Why Most Clients Don’t Think About Backup